 Are there alternatives to traditional horseshoes?

 There will always be some horses who, for one reason or another, simply can’t wear traditional shoes that have been fastened with nails, whether their hoof wall is too thin or they’re prone to being lame or they just don’t like nails.
-In the past this was a real problem for horses that really do need to be shod but today there’s a range of different options depending on your preference or what works best for your horse.
+In the past, this was a real problem for horses that really do need to be shod but today there’s a range of different options depending on your preference or what works best for your horse.

-If you find that traditional metal horseshoes work best for your horse but don’t find that the nails do then glue is definitely going to be be best option for you.
-As the name suggests the shoes are fixed to your horse’s hooves with a glue.
-The process if straightforward, doesn’t require a farrier (although they will still need to trim your horse’s hooves beforehand if necessary) and many will argue is better for the horse because their hooves aren’t held off of the ground for extended periods of time.
+If you find that traditional metal horseshoes work best for your horse but don’t find that the nails do then glue is definitely going to be the best option for you.
+As the name suggests the shoes are fixed to your horse’s hooves with glue.
+The process is straightforward, doesn’t require a farrier (although they will still need to trim your horse’s hooves beforehand if necessary) and many will argue is better for the horse because their hooves aren’t held off of the ground for extended periods of time.
 Shoes that have been glued are just as strong and sturdy as those fixed with nails.

-A relatively new product on the horse market, having only been around for the past few years, clip-on horseshoes are ideal if you like the idea of your horse being ‘barefooted’ but need extra grip, traction or cushioning while working your horse.
+A relatively new product on the horse market, having only been around for the past few years, clip-on horseshoes are ideal if you like the idea of your horse being ‘barefooted’ but need extra grip, traction, or cushioning while working your horse.

-As well as being easy to remove after these boots, which are made of plastic, are great at absorbing shocks and minimising any stress that the legs can suffer during exercise, especially on harder ground.
+As well as being easy to remove after these boots, which are made of plastic, are great at absorbing shocks and minimizing any stress that the legs can suffer during exercise, especially on harder ground.
 They’re also more flexible than traditional shoes so allow the hoof to do its job too.

 The main drawback to boots though is that some horses just don’t like them and will try to shake them off, this is because although they’re lightweight they do cover the whole hoof and can occasionally be felt against the fetlock.